+Other measures are currently under development and will become available online after their reliability and validity have been empirically assessed.
 Extensive information about the reliability and validity of many of these measures and others for use internationally and among American ethnic groups is already available in the Handbook for the Study of Parental Acceptance and Rejection (Rohner & Khaleque, 2005a), and elsewhere (e.g., Gomez & Rohner, 2011, Martorell & Carrasco, 2014; and Senese et al, 2015).
-References to approximately 6,000 quantitative psychological studies using these and related measures may be found in Rohner (2019).
+References to approximately 6,000 quantitative psychological studies using these and related measures may be found in Rohner (2021).
 There, interested students, researchers, and practitioners may do keyword searches to locate authors, articles, and books dealing with specific acceptance-rejection topics of special interest to them.

 Meta-analyses are the second type of study in the quantitative psychological-studies category.
 This type of study integrates, summarizes, and synthesizes results of a large assemblage of discrete psychological studies.
 Meta-analyses are used primarily to empirically test the basic tenets of a conceptual model or theory.
 As such, they are instrumental in helping confirm many of IPARTheory's central postulates about the universal effects and other correlates of interpersonal acceptance-rejection.
-For example, one postulate states that children and adults everywhere-regardless of differences in culture, gender, race, and other such defining characteristics-understand themselves to be cared-about (accepted) or not cared-about (rejected) in the same four ways.
-As noted earlier in this chapter, these ways include the perception of warmth/affection, hostility/aggression, indifference/neglect, and undifferentiated rejection.
+For example, one postulate states that children and adults everywhere-regardless of differences in culture, gender, race, and other such defining characteristics- understand themselves to be caredabout (accepted) or not cared-about (rejected) in the same four ways.
+As noted earlier in this chapter, these ways include the perception of warmth/affection (or coldness/lack of affection), hostility/aggression, indifference/neglect, and undifferentiated rejection.
 Collectively, these four expressions of interpersonal acceptance-rejection form the warmth dimension of interpersonal relationships.
-More than a dozen meta-analyses involving over 150,000 children and adults on every continent except Antarctica have shown that people everywhere have little difficulty placing themselves on the warmth dimension, as defined by these four expressions of acceptance-rejection.
+Thirteen meta-analyses involving over 150,000 children and adults on every continent except Antarctica have shown that people everywhere have little difficulty placing themselves on the warmth dimension, as defined by these four expressions of acceptance-rejection.